Search

 If we’re not careful, we can become slaves to the seemingly glittery glory of money.

 When they say, “money is the root of all evil” it is only because it can cause us to lose touch with reality and to live in a world of illusions.
 There are many who would much rather have money—and/or power—than a wealth of authentic material pleasures and fulfilling human experiences.
 So often we may not perceive an event as worthy unless it is photographed.
 Or we may get more pleasure from seeing it on our feed or hearing or talking about it the next day than from the event itself.
-We can sometimes confuse the real world with the representations and symbols we give to money.
-We’ve become so tied up in our minds that we might often lose sight of what matters.
+We can sometimes confuse the real world with the representations and symbols we give to money and power.
+We’ve become so tied up in our minds that we often lose sight of what matters.
 Like our common sense and our need to pleasure our starved senses.

 Do we attend art exhibits or concerts to enrich ourselves or to impress others?
 Do we go to church to feed our spirit or do we go to church to be “good” people?